Share this Article

 Give some thought to amenities as well.
 What’s essential: A gym?
 An outdoor space of some kind?
 Be realistic about what will actually get used, because you will be paying for it.

 3. Co-op vs. condo

-"As a result, and wrongfully or not, owners whose parents bought their apartments are often viewed as privileged and there’s a real worry that, ‘the guy’s not paying his rent, he’s young, he’s new to the city and he’s going to be throwing all night parties and disrupting our way of life,’” says Roberts.
+"As a result, and wrongfully or not, owners whose parents bought their apartments are often viewed as privileged and there’s a real worry that, ‘the guy’s not paying [payments], he’s young, he’s new to the city and he’s going to be throwing all night parties and disrupting our way of life,’” says Roberts.

 “Co-purchasing may strengthen the co-op package as it could reassure the board that the responsibility is shared between both parent and child,” she says.

+Regardless of whether it’s a co-op or condominium, you need to be upfront with the board about what your intentions are from the start.
 Also, let them know if you and other family members plan to stay there for an extended period of time or whether your child plans to have roommates.

-3. Find a good broker
+5. Find a good broker

 One obvious way to avoid potential problems is to work with a qualified broker, preferably somebody with experience selling apartments to parents for their kids.

 “A good broker knows that ahead of time," says Fox, "and especially when it involves an intricate purchase like this they need to be walked through the process, which is very tedious and intrusive.”

 If you're not seeing enough apartments for sale in buildings open to purchases by parents (or not enough in your price range or target neighborhood), consider expanding your search to include "off-market" listings.
 NYC real estate brokerage Triplemint, a Brick Underground partner, uses technology to mine public records and identify owners who may be ready to sell.
 You'll meet and deal with owners before their apartments hit the market.
 (Click here to learn more.)